-The facts of the case, as given in evidence on the trial, are about as follows:

-John Dayton, a man of foreign birth,

-presented himself at the window at the

-October election in 1865, offering his

-ballot in one hand and his naturalization paper and a receipt for taxes in the other.
+The facts of the case, as given in evidence on the trial, are about as follows: John Dayton, a man of foreign birth, presented himself at the window at the October election in 1865, offering his ballot in one hand and his naturalization paper and a receipt for taxes in the other.
 He was challenged by one of the Board as a deserter, as he had been absent from the township during one of the drafts.
-They refused to allow him to vote unless he would take an oath that he had not left the township to avoid thedraft.
-Mr. Dayton refus do this and his vote was rejected, Mr. Yeager protesting against the action of the Board and being over-ruled by his TRIED, CONVICTED AND SEN-TENCED as a deserter before he can be deprived of his right to vote.
-So say the Supreme Court, Read for yourselves: time when they returned with a ver-dict of guilty as to Brown and Betts and

-not guilty as to Yeager.
+They refused to allow him to vote unless he would take an oath that he had not left the township to a-void the draft.
+Mr. Dayton refused to do this and his vote was rejected, Mr. Yeager protesting against the action of the Board and being over-ruled by his companions.
+Mr. Orvis assisted the District Attorney in the prosecution and Mr. McIllister conducted the defence.
+The jury were out but a short time when they returned with a verdict of guilty as to Brown and Betts and not guilty as to Yeager.